 The BMC is committed to equality and diversity in our work and will endeavour to remove any barriers, real or perceived, to lifelong participation amongst individuals, clubs, volunteers and mountaineering instructors.

-This commitment starts at the top and our Action Plan sets out a structure for achieving greater diversity at Board level (the BMC Executive Committee) and on National Council.
+This commitment starts at the top and our Action Plan sets out a structure for achieving greater gender parity and diversity at Board level (the BMC Executive Committee) and on Members' Council.

 To this end our main goals are to:

-Achieve 30% of either gender on both the Executive Committee and National Council.
+Achieve gender parity with a minimum of 30% of each gender on both the Executive Committee and Members' Council.

-Achieve greater diversity in general on the Executive Committee and National Council, including but not limited to black Asian, minority ethnic (BAME) groups and disabled people.
+Achieve greater diversity in general on the Board and Members' Council, including but not limited to black Asian, minority ethnic (BAME) groups and disabled people.

 Read the BMC Equity Statement

-The BMC offers wide-ranging travel insurance cover for travellers, trekkers, hill walkers, climbers, mountaineers and skiers.
+The BMC Travel Cover offers wide-ranging travel insurance cover for travellers, trekkers, hill walkers, climbers, mountaineers and skiers.
 All our policies are designed by active experts and tailored for our members.

 We also provide Combined Liability insurance (for club and individual members) and Personal Accident cover (for individual members).